osdnk/sfi-workshop/README.md

     * :38 Same as above, `Adder` also require some function
   * `Adder.js`
-    * :12 We need to invoke a method from props
+    * :12 We need to invoke a method from props :crown:

 ### Exercise 2
 Now we wish to use also another device and synchronize data using *Firebase* :cloud: